suphamster/lada/README.md

 > ```shell
 > alias lada-cli="flatpak run --filesystem=host --command=lada-cli io.github.ladaapp.lada"
 >  ```

+> [!TIP]
+> Lada will write the restored video first to a temporary file before it is being combined with the audio stream from the original file and written to the selected destination.
+> Default location is `/tmp`.
+You can overwrite it by setting the `TMPDIR` environment variable.
+> On flatpak you can either pass `--env=TMPDIR=/my/custom/tempdir` to the run command or you can use Flatseal to overwrite this permanently.

 You can find out more about additional options by using the `--help` argument.